TRT - Testosterone Replacement Therapy in Florham Park, FL

 Recent studies show that when men are inactive, they lose .5% of muscle strength every year, from ages 25 to 60.
 After 60, muscle loss doubles every decade.
 While some muscle loss is common as men age, a significant portion can be tied to low testosterone levels.
 When a man's T levels drop, so does his muscle mass.

 Testosterone is a much-needed component used in gaining and retaining muscle mass.
-That's why many doctors prescribe TRT Florham Park, FL, for men having problems with strength.
+That's why many doctors prescribe TRT Florham Park, NJ, for men having problems with strength.
 One recent study found that men who increased their testosterone levels using TRT gained as much as 2.5 pounds of muscle mass.

 Whether your gym performance is lacking, or you can't lift heavy items like you used to, don't blame it all on age.
 You could be suffering from hypogonadism.